Art and Art History Scholarship Requirements

 Art History Pre-screening Materials

-Candidates for the art history merit scholarship should submit to the Department of Art and Art History a short writing sample (max.
+Candidates for the art history merit scholarship should submit a short writing sample (max.
 800 words) on an art historical topic, with visual analysis preferred.
 Applicants may choose to address any art historical theme they find interesting.
 Ideally, the writing sample will include the discussion of at least one work of art, with a focus on the analysis of the work's subject matter and style.

 Studio Art Pre-Screening Materials

-Candidates for the studio art merit scholarship should submit to the Department of Art and Art History 10-20 images of artwork on a CD in JPEG format.
+Candidates for the studio art merit scholarship should submit 10-20 images of artwork on a CD in JPEG format.
 Each JPEG should be sized between 300k and 500k.
 Images should be prepared in a professional manner: make sure that your images are in focus and cropped appropriately.
 On a separate sheet of paper, provide information about each image: title, year created, dimensions and media.

-Studio art candidates should also submit a 250- to 350-word statement addressing these questions:
+Studio art candidates should also submit a résumé and a 250- to 350-word statement addressing these questions:

 - Why do you make art?